Inflect logo

 FactorRating / DataNotes

-Power Cost₽4.50/kWh – as of September 2025Competitive rates from local hydroelectric generation.
+Power Cost₽4.50/kWh – as of September 2025Competitive rates driven by local hydroelectric generation.

-Disaster RiskModerate (4.4/10) – as of September 2025Primary concern remains seasonal river flooding.
+Disaster RiskModerate (4.4/10) – as of September 2025Seasonal river flooding remains the primary hazard concern.

 Sales Tax20.00% VAT – as of September 2025Standard federal value-added tax rate applies.